evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 The battery has a gross capacity of 68,8kWh and a net capacity of 61,9kWh, meaning you have a 6,9kWh buffer for protection.
 (10,0%).

  The [WLTP range](../../../../guides/understandingrange/wltp) is 412 km (256 mi).
-The consumption is 15,0kWh/100km for the WLTP standard test.
+The consumption is 15.0kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is kW.
 A full charge from 0 - 100% would take 59 minutes, while a more common scenario of 10-80% would take 38 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 6% to 92%, resulting in an actual charge speed, including time loss on 62kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 6% to 92%, resulting in an actual charge speed, including time loss, of 62kW.
 Each charge session would take 51 minutes and 28 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24,5kWh/100km, 1000km will take 11 hours and 18 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24,5kWh/100km, 1000km will take 11 hours and 18 minutes.
 This trip will require four charge session(s) charging from 16% to 90%.
 The total time lost for charging up the battery will be 179 minutes.

 ### Onboard charger